Acupuncture Gold Coast

 Acupuncture in Australia

-In Australia we are very fortunate to have some of the best educated Acupuncturists in the world.
-All practitioners at Gold Coast Acupuncture are fully qualified with over four years of bachelor level education.
-All practitioners are registered with the Australian Acupuncture and Chinese Medicine Association and are fully insured.
+In Australia, we are fortunate to have some of the most highly educated acupuncturists in the world.
+At Gold Coast Acupuncture, all our practitioners are fully qualified, having completed over four years of bachelor-level education in acupuncture and Chinese medicine.

 How does Acupuncture relieve pain?